Hoverbear/infinite-lyricist/README.md

 A CSC-475 at the University of Victoria project by Andrew Hobden, Brody Holden, and Pascale Mendes.

-This is a work in progress.
-Full instructions will follow.

 ## Prerequisites

-You must be using Python 2.7 (Not 3.0) and have a valid Marsyas installation with Swig bindings enabled in the build.
+You must be using Python 2.7.x (Not 3.x) and have a valid Marsyas installation with Swig bindings enabled in the build.

 Additionally, you should install the following via `pip`: